syncfusion-content/windowsforms-docs/WindowsForms/PDF/Forms.md

 document.Save("Form.pdf")

 document.Close()
+{% endhighlight %}

 ### Adding Button field

 A button field represents an interactive control on the screen that you can manipulate using the mouse.
 PdfButtonField class is used to create Buttons fields.

-[C#]
+{% highlight c# %}